Control (2007 film): Plot

 Ian admits to Belgian journalist Annik Honoré that he is miserable at home and considers his marriage a mistake.
 The two begin having an affair during Joy Division's January 1980 European tour.
 On returning home, Ian tells Debbie he is unsure if he still loves her.
 During the rehearsing of "Love Will Tear Us Apart", Rob informs the band that they will be departing 19 May for a tour of the United States.
 Debbie finds evidence of Ian's infidelity and confronts him.
-He promises that the affair is over, but continues to see Annik during the recording of Closer in Islington.
+He promises that the affair is over but continues to see Annik during the recording of Closer in Islington.

 Ian suffers a seizure mid-performance and is comforted by Annik, who admits she is falling in love with him.
 He attempts suicide by overdosing on phenobarbital but doctors save his life.
-He continues to perform, but is exhausted by the strain and overwhelmed by the audience's expectations.
-At a performance at the Derby Hall the stress proves too much and he is only briefly able to go onstage.
-The audience riots when Alan Hempstall of Crispy Ambulance steps in to cover for Ian, and the gig is ruined.
-Ian tells Tony that he believes everyone hates him and that it is his own fault.
+He continues to perform but is exhausted by the strain and overwhelmed by the audience's expectations.
+At a performance at Bury's Derby Hall the stress proves too much and he is only briefly able to go onstage.
+The audience riots when Alan Hempstall of Crispy Ambulance steps in to cover for Ian and the gig is ruined.
+Ian tells Tony that he believes everyone hates him and that it is all his fault.
 When Debbie learns that Ian is still seeing Annik, she demands a divorce.
 Bernard attempts to use hypnotherapy on Ian, who then goes to stay with his parents.
-He writes to Annik admitting his fear that his epilepsy will eventually kill him, and confesses that he loves her.
+He writes to Annik admitting his fear that his epilepsy will eventually kill him and confesses that he loves her.

 On 17 May 1980, two nights before Joy Division is due to depart for America, Ian returns home and begs Debbie not to divorce him.
 When she refuses, he angrily orders her out of the house.
 After drinking alone and writing Debbie a letter, he has another seizure.
 Regaining consciousness the following morning, he hangs himself from the Sheila Maid in the kitchen.
 Debbie discovers his body and staggers into the street, crying for help.
 The news of Ian's death leaves the remaining Joy Division members stunned, while Tony consoles Annik.
-The group gather in a café with Gillian Gilbert, foreshadowing the future of the band.
-Ian's body is cremated.
+As Ian's body is cremated, the group gather in a café with Gillian Gilbert, foreshadowing the future of the band.